msinclair-py/molecular-dynamics/README.md

 This script analyzes water packing along a membrane surface to detect any abnormalities that may arise due to the inclusion of a membrane bound element.

+Ion Conductance

+This script bins ion z coordinates into 3 slabs and then detects any ions that pass from the first to last slab via the middle slab or vice versa.
+This ensures that periodicity of the simulation box is accounted for.

+Water Profile

+This script measures the density of water oxygens along the z coordinate of a membrane protein's pore.
+It outputs a relative abundance histogram of the waters.